Contract bridge

 Rubber bridge is the most popular variation for casual play, but most club and tournament play involves some variant of duplicate bridge, where the cards are not re-dealt on each occasion, but the same deal is played by two or more sets of players (or "tables") to enable comparative scoring.

 History and etymology

 Bridge is a member of the family of trick-taking games and is a derivative of whist, which had become the dominant such game and enjoyed a loyal following for centuries.
-The idea of a trick-taking 52-card game has its first documented origins in Italy and France.
-The French physician and author Rabelais (1493–1553) mentions a game called "La Triomphe" in one of his works.
-Also Juan Luis Vives, in his Linguae latinae exercitio (Exercise in the Latin language) of 1539 has a dialogue on card games, where the characters play ‘Triumphus hispanicus’ (Spanish Triumph).
+The idea of a trick-taking, 52-card game has its first documented origins in Italy and France.
+The French physician and author Rabelais (1493–1553) mentions a game called "La Triomphe" in one of his works, and Juan Luis Vives's Linguae latinae exercitio (Exercise in the Latin language) of 1539 features a dialogue on card games in which the characters play 'Triumphus hispanicus' (Spanish Triumph).